 To sequence tasks, one after another, first, change from List to Gantt Chart (top right corner).

-Don’t panic though, the timeline is empty because we don’t have any task durations yet.
-So for now, set each task duration to the smallest unit possible (1 day) through a click and drag on the timeline.
+Please don’t panic; the timeline is empty because we don’t have any task durations yet.
+So, for now, set each task duration to the smallest unit possible (1 day) through a click and drag on the timeline.
 We’ll take care of the actual durations at a later step.

 A few words about the graphical representations: